nus-cs2103-AY2223S2/tp/docs/team/amoonguss1.md

 * **New Feature**: Added the `salary` parameter for `add` command.
   * What it does: User can input `salary` for the `roles`.
-  * Justification: The addition of `salary` is important for any applicant looking to apply for internships/jobs
+  * Justification: The addition of `salary` is important for any applicant looking to apply for internships/jobs,
-    and is crucial information in job hunting.
+    providing them with the information they need to make more informed decisions about their job search.
   * Highlights: TechTrack users can now add salaries of respective roles. `salary` must be integers/float values and their values must not start with a 0.